Kwabena-Manu/Public-Repos/README.md

 # Public-Repos
 Projects here include:

-- An Auction web application made with Django
+- auction: An Auction web application made with Django
-- A barebones emailing web application made with Django
+- mail: A barebones emailing web application made with Django
-- A wikipedia-like web application that allows you to make entries and format entries with a markup language
+- wiki: A wikipedia-like web application that allows you to make entries and format entries with a markup language
-- Project4 is a full social media web application made with Django.
+- project4: Project4 is a full social media web application made with Django.